cswesh/cswesh.github.io/_posts/2022-09-07-markdown-quick-syntax.md

 ><author@domain.com>

     5. Images
-        As we know adding `!` immediately followed by box brackets with text acting as ALT TEXT and image url within paranthesis
+        As we know adding `!` immediately followed by box brackets with text acting as ALT TEXT and image url within parenthesis
-        Optionally description can be added for image onhover This image set in box brackets immediately followed by hyperlink url within paranthesis makes the image hyperlinked
+        Optionally description can be added for image onhover This image set in box brackets immediately followed by hyperlink url within parenthesis makes the image hyperlinked

         Example: